-Today’s orthodontic treatment is the most advanced, with the most cutting edge treatment options available.
+Today’s orthodontic treatment is the most advanced, with the most cutting-edge treatment options available.
 Straightening options can be made in metal, ceramic or even high-grade plastic.
 You can opt for traditional braces that are bonded to the teeth, or for removable options such as Invisalign.
-No matter what option you choose, the goal will be the same – a straighter smile and properly functioning bite.
+No matter what option you choose, the goal will be the same – a straighter smile and a properly functioning bite.

 Treatment times vary from patient to patient because each smile is unique.
 While we can offer an estimate of how long we expect treatment to take, we cannot provide an exact timeline.
 That’s because every patient reacts to treatment differently, and we won’t know how your smile will respond until we begin.
 However, the average time spent in braces typically ranges between one and three years.

 Sturbridge Orthodontics works hard to create custom treatment plans tailored to meet each patient’s specific needs and smile goals.
 Here are some signs to look for to determine if the orthodontic treatment might be right for you or your child:

 - Irregular loss of baby teeth (baby teeth fall out too soon, too late, or out of order)

 - Teeth that meet abnormally or not at all